Explanations Based on Item Response Theory (eXirt): A Model-Specific Method to Explain Tree-Ensemble Model in Trust Perspective: Introduction

+\textit{Explanation-by-example} is a type of model explanation technique focused on local instances of significant examples from a dataset, which through specific techniques produce explanations that help in the process of interpreting model predictions by a human \citep{molnar2020interpretable}.
+It is worth noting that this method is a viable way to create explanations that provide insights into how a human can trust a model prediction, or even the model as a whole \citep{lime_ref,cardoso2022explanationbyexample_irt}.

+Focusing on tree-ensemble algorithms, this research identifies the need and opportunity to create a model-specific method, capable of generating global and local explanations aiming for greater reliability in the \citep{chatzimparmpas2020state_trust,lime_ref} model.
+With this, there is a need to have a way of evaluating models that is different from other existing XAI methods.

-Item Response Theory, used as the basis for developing the measure \textit{eXirt}, is a very widespread theory, generally used in the process of evaluating candidates in selection processes.
-The theory uses the properties 'guessing', 'difficulty' and 'discrimination' to enable the evaluation of latent characteristics, which cannot be observed directly, of the responses of candidates in a selection process.
-This is intended to establish the relationship of hit probability to the candidate's ability \cite{de2000teoria_irt_ref}.
+The \textit{Item Response Theory}, is a very widespread theory, generally used in the process of evaluating candidates in selection processes.
+The theory uses the properties ``discrimination'', ``difficulty'' and ``guessing'' to enable evaluation of latent characteristics, which cannot be observed directly, of the responses of candidates in a selection process.
+This is intended to establish the relationship of hit probability to the candidate's ability \citep{de2000teoria_irt_ref}.

-Adding the new experiments to the methodology advocated in \cite{ribeiro_complexity_et_al_2021}, by developing the measure \textit{eXirt} and by adding attribute importance rankings to the comparisons made in the benchmark, seek to demonstrate that measure \textit{eXirt} comes to fulfill a need in the XAI area, since this measure considers the complexity of the model to be explained.
-These additions also prompt new discussions about how model complexity affects model explainability and also how the importance and relevance of model attributes relate to each other.
+This research proposes a new method for explaining tree-ensemble models based on Item Response Theory, called \textit{eXirt}.
+Seeking to validate this method, global feature relevance ranks were generated for models created from 4 different algorithms (\textit{Light Gradient Boosting, CatBoost, Random Forest}, and \textit{Gradient Boosting}) and 41 different datasets (binary classification), which were compared to the results of 6 XAI methods already known in the literature, aiming to show similarities and differences in several contexts of problems.
+Then, analyzes of local explanations uniquely generated by the \textit{eXirt} method are also presented, which provide insights on how to trust the analyzed models.